 Component Description Laser Range Finder (LRF) Scans the environment and determines the distance to the nearest point at angles with a constant interval.
 Wheel encoders The wheel encoders provide the position of the robot with respect to the initial position which can be used for localization (odometry).
 Actuated omni-wheels PICO has three holonomic wheels to move around.
 It can therefore move forwards or backwards, sideways, and rotate.
 Speaker Speaker that outputs predefined strings of text.
 Computer A computer running Ubuntu 16.04 shall be used to run our software.
-Software Ros, C++.
+Software Ros, C++ executable (see structure in interfaces).